-- 3. Complete the Line/Trunk Type and Description column.
-Include the different calling areas of WATS trunks and different destinations of FX trunks.
-If a private network trunk, write Network. - b.
-For each line/trunk, check the Dedicated column (to indicate that it is always used for remote access) or the Shared column (to indicate that it is used for remote access when the system is in Night Service operation).
+- b.
+For each line/trunk, check the Dedicated column (to indicate that it is always used for Remote Access) or the Shared column (to indicate that it is used for Remote Access when the system is in Night Service operation).
 Do not check either column for private network trunks. - 7.
-For Class-of-Restriction without Barrier Codes on Form 3a (page 3), complete the DID and Private Network Tie Trunks and Non-Tie Trunks sections as follows: - Under the Network Calls heading, check one of the boxes using the following information: - If the switch is not part of a private network, check None. - If the switch is part of a private network, and tandem calls will pass through this system, check Tandem. - If the switch is part of a private network, and network calls will be allowed to access PSTN trunks, check ARS.
+For Class-of-Restriction without Barrier Codes on Form 3a (page 3), complete the DID and Private Network Tie Trunks and Non-Tie Trunks sections as follows:

+- a.
+Under the Network Calls heading, check one of the boxes using the following information: - If the switch is not part of a private network, check None. - If the switch is part of a private network, and tandem calls will pass through this system, check Tandem. - If the switch is part of a private network, and network calls will be allowed to access PSTN trunks, check ARS.